cypress-io/cypress/docs/source/api/commands/click.md

 **pointer-events: none**

-Cypress does not currently factor in `pointer-events: none` in its clicking algorithm. {% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %} if you need this to be fixed.
+Cypress does not currently factor in `pointer-events: none` in its clicking algorithm. {% open_an_issue %} if you need this to be fixed.

 **Element removal during `mousedown` or `mouseup`**

-The spec states what should happen if the element clicked is removed from the DOM during `mousedown` or `mouseup`, but Cypress is not currently factoring this in. {% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %} if you need this to be fixed.
+The spec states what should happen if the element clicked is removed from the DOM during `mousedown` or `mouseup`, but Cypress is not currently factoring this in. {% open_an_issue %} if you need this to be fixed.

 **Animations**